Ren Zhiqiang

-Ren Zhiqiang (任志强; born 8 March 1951) is an incarcerated Chinese real estate tycoon and a blogger on Sina Weibo with more than 37 million followers.
-Nicknamed "Big Cannon Ren", he is known for his outspoken criticism of the Chinese Communist Party (CCP).
+Ren Zhiqiang (任志强; born 8 March 1951) is an incarcerated Chinese real estate tycoon.
+Nicknamed "Big Cannon Ren", he is known for his outspoken views on Sina Weibo, where he accumulated more than 37 million followers until it was deleted by the Chinese authorities in 2016.
 He disappeared on 12 March 2020 after criticizing CCP general secretary Xi Jinping as a "clown" over the handling of China's response to the COVID-19 pandemic.
-In September 2020 he was sentenced to eighteen years' imprisonment on corruption charges, after a one-day trial.
+In September 2020, he was sentenced to eighteen years' imprisonment on corruption charges, after a one-day trial.

 Career

 Ren Zhiqiang was born in Laizhou, Yantai, Shandong Province on 8 March 1951.
 His father, Ren Quansheng (任泉生; 1918–2007), served as China's Vice Minister of Commerce, and his mother was a municipal official in Beijing.
 He studied at Beijing No. 35 Middle School.
 Ren's parents were persecuted during the Cultural Revolution, and he went to the countryside of Yan'an to work as a sent-down youth in 1968.
 A year later, he enlisted in the People's Liberation Army, serving as a military engineer in the 38th Army, and later a platoon leader.

-Ren left the army in 1981 and became deputy general manager of Beijing Yida.
-In 1984 he joined Beijing Huayuan Group Corporation as a department head.
+Ren left the military in 1981 and became the deputy general manager of Beijing Yida.
+In 1984, he joined Beijing Huayuan Group Corporation as a department head.
 He was imprisoned in September 1985, but was released 14 months later without being convicted of any crime.
 According to his long-time colleague, the reason for his imprisonment was because he had offended the head of the audit department of Beijing's Xicheng District.
 Ren became vice president of Huayuan Corporation in 1988, and President in 1993.
-In 2004 he became a Director of the Bank of Beijing Co., Ltd, and in 2007 Chairman of Beijing Huayuan Property Co., Ltd. He holds a Master of Laws degree from Renmin University of China.
+In 2004, he became a Director of the Bank of Beijing Co., Ltd, and in 2007 Chairman of Beijing Huayuan Property Co., Ltd. He holds a Master of Laws degree from Renmin University of China.

 In 2010 China Daily reported that Ren, as chairman of Huayuan Real Estate Group, was paid the highest salary of anyone in the 258 listed companies that had filed annual reports.
 His salary was reportedly 7.07 million yuan ($1.04 million).
 He resigned as head of the property company in 2014.

 Until 2013 he was a member of the Beijing Municipal Committee of the Chinese People's Political Consultative Conference.